iarp/django-taggit-autosuggest/README.txt

         of default 20 using this setting.
     TAGGIT_AUTOSUGGEST_CSS_FILENAME (Defaults to 'autoSuggest.css'):
         Set the CSS file which best fits your site elements.
 	    The CSS file have to be in 'jquery-autosuggest/css/'.
+	TAGGIT_AUTOSUGGEST_MODEL (Defaults to tuple('taggit','Tag'))
+	    The Tag model used, if you happen to use Taggit custom tagging.

 *** Usage ***
 To enable autosuggesting Tags, just let the tagged model use TaggableManager: